 Tracking Cube’s Damage

 The only other documentation of Dixon’s dendroglyphs that I am aware of is Erik Burke’s blog post.
-Comparing Burke’s photo of Cube from 2011 to one that I took in 2019, it is clear that a considerable amount of deterioration has occurred to the human figure’s face in only eight years.
+Comparing Burke’s photo of Cube from 2011 to one that I took in 2019, it was clear that a considerable amount of deterioration has occurred to the human figure’s face over the course of eight years.
 This is the result of beech bark disease (BBD), a serious but common result of tree carving.
 Comparing the 2019 photo to a 2023 photo, kindly provided to me by Ian de Beer, it is sadly clear that the carving has become almost completely disfigured in only four years.

 BBD is described by the US Forest Service as “a complex affecting American beech (Fagus grandifolia), [which] includes both insect and fungal components.”
 When a beech tree is carved, its bark is left vulnerable to scale, an insect which feeds on the tree’s sap.
 This feeding in turn invites further damage from a fungus, Neonectria.
 According to the US Forest Service, “the resulting beech snap and mortality levels may reach 50 percent in 5 years.”

 Damage from BBD is also obvious in the skirt or apron of the human figure Stripes, although it does not affect the carving’s legibility.
 Still, since the disease is present in this stand of beech trees, it seems only a matter of time before more damage is done.
 This highlights all the more how important it is that these carvings be documented, and the importance that robust documentation efforts be carried out for other dendroglyphs.

 All photos on this page are © Joseph Pentangelo, unless described otherwise in the photo’s caption.